-When a medical practitioner has prescribed medication that must be administered during the school day, the staff will assist ONLY if a Administration of Medication Form is sent with the child and the medicine has the child's name on it.
+- When a medical practitioner has prescribed medication that must be administered during the school day, the staff will assist ONLY if a Administration of Medication Form is sent with the child and the medicine has the child's name on it.
 Even then it is entirely up to the staff member as to whether they feel comfortable administering that particular medication.
-NO herbal or over-the-counter medication will be administered.
+NO herbal or over-the-counter medication will be administered. - An Administration of Medication Form must be filled out and is available from the office or on the schools website.
+Please send medication in its original container. - All medicines must be taken to the office.
+No medication should be kept in school bags.
+The exception to this rule is an appropriate asthma reliever, if the student is identified as being asthmatic and the parent has provided permission to carry.